Golf Backswing: 3 Common Mistakes You Probably Make

 I have been teaching the game of golf for over twenty years.
 I’ve worked with beginners all the way up to touring pros.
 Time and again, I’ve seen how a player’s backstroke technique can make or break their scorecard.
 If you find yourself falling behind your buddies when you’re playing a round of golf, odds are pretty good that the problem is in your golf backswing.
 Fortunately, with the right knowledge and the right tools, poor golf backswing technique is easy to correct.

-I am going to share the three most common golf backswing mistakes and teach you simple drills to help you correct those errors.
+I am going to share with you three simple drills to help you correct these three common errors.
 I’ve used this same approach with a lot of my students, always to the betterment of their game.
 In fact, I went over these exact same tips with a student just the other day.
 And sure enough, that student took seven strokes off their next round of golf.

 If you’re sick of slicing the ball, this advice is for you.